PJK/rails-broken-caching-deps/README.md

 <% end %>
 ```

-This showcase both a false positive and a false negative:
+This showcases both a false positive and a false negative:

 ```
 ⇒  rake cache_digests:nested_dependencies TEMPLATE=layouts/application